Learning Novel Objects Continually Through Curiosity: Introduction

 Deep learning has achieved remarkable success in object recognition~\cite{He_2016_CVPR}.
 Yet, a deep neural network requires a large corpus of high-quality labeled data in a single batch \cite{french19}, which makes it impractical for real-world robotics applications.
 In recent years, attempts have been made to develop active learning techniques to reduce the cost of labelling \cite{Beluch_2018_CVPR,Gal17,Siddiqui_2020_CVPR,Yoo_2019_CVPR,Shen_2019_ICCV}.
 All of these techniques use uncertainty sampling to request labels for the most uncertain objects.
 Most of these techniques, however, train a base neural network model with a specific loss to measure the uncertainty of samples using the training set.
 When learning from new unlabeled data, the model first determines which samples should be labelled and then retrains the network on a combination of previously learned and newly labeled data.
 Hence, these techniques cannot learn in a continual manner without requiring any old data and will suffer from \textit{catastrophic forgetting}: a phenomenon in which the model forgets the previously learned classes when learning new classes and the overall classification accuracy decreases drastically.

-To overcome catastrophic forgetting, many different deep learning techniques have been proposed for continual learning \cite{Ayub_ICSR20,Rebuffi_2017_CVPR,Wu_2019_CVPR,Ayub_2020_CVPR_Workshops,Castro_2018_ECCV,Ayub_ICML_20,Dhar_2019_CVPR}.
+To overcome catastrophic forgetting, many different deep learning techniques have been proposed for continual learning \cite{Ayub_iclr20,Rebuffi_2017_CVPR,Wu_2019_CVPR,Ayub_2020_CVPR_Workshops,Castro_2018_ECCV,Dhar_2019_CVPR}.
 Most continual learning techniques, however, require the training data of the earlier learned object classes when learning new classes \cite{Rebuffi_2017_CVPR,Wu_2019_CVPR,Castro_2018_ECCV}.
 Further, most continual learning techniques require the complete labeled data belonging to a class in a single increment which makes them impractical for robotics applications where data belonging to earlier learned classes and new classes is available in a streaming manner.
 Lastly, all of the continual learning techniques assume that all the data is labeled in each increment, hence they cannot learn when most of the data is unlabelled and they have to prioritize which data samples to learn about.

-In this paper, we propose an approach to self-supervised curiosity-driven online learning.
-To the best of our knowledge, we are the first to propose an approach that satisfies the conditions of continual learning (does not store old class data and does not suffer from catastrophic forgetting) and learns in a curiosity-driven manner.
-We use our recently proposed state-of-the-art approach to continual learning termed Centroid-Based Concept Learning (CBCL) \cite{Ayub_2020_CVPR_Workshops,Ayub_BMVC20,Ayub_IROS_20} which has been further extended to use Pseudorehearsal (CBCL-PR) \cite{Ayub_journal20}.
-We present a novel extension to CBCL-PR to learn from streaming data and assign uncertainty scores to new unlabeled objects using internal representations produced by the algorithm without any external supervision or extra training.
-We evaluate our approach for curiosity-driven online learning on the Core-50 dataset \cite{lomonaco17}.
-Our results show that our proposed approach is more efficient than simple random sampling and softmax-based uncertainty sampling for learning object classes.
+In this paper, we propose an approach that can be used for continually learning novel objects through curiosity.
+Unlike previous approaches our approach continually learns through curiosity without suffering from catastrophic forgetting.
+We analyze our previously proposed approach for continual learning termed Centroid-Based Concept Learning with Pseudorehearsal (CBCL-PR) \cite{Ayub_2020_CVPR_Workshops,Ayub_cbclpr_IROS_21,Ayub_ICSR20} and show that the cluster representations learned from the previous data can be used to learn unseen objects through curiosity.
+We perform a preliminary experiment on a benchmark dataset for continually learning objects through curiosity.
+Results on the dataset show that our approach is more efficient than simple random sampling and softmax-based uncertainty sampling for learning object classes continually.